 - The fresh red pepper is rich in vitamin C (150mg/100g paprika) and other important minerals.
 Albert Szent-Györgyi, Hungarian scientist was awarded the Noble prize in 1937 for discovering vitamin C, its antiscorbutic and other physiological effects.

-- Would you think that even pálinka (brandy) is made from paprika?
+- Would you think that even pálinka (distillate) is made from paprika?

 If you want to learn how to make authentic local dishes and find out more about the local gastronomy, attend a Hungarian Cooking Course held in a modern cooking school in Budapest’s center.